NMHU-SSD/dca-events-wp-plugin/dca-events-plugin/readme.txt

 The following shortcode options can be set:

-- id = set id number for site
+- site = set id number for site
 - limit = set number of events to display
 - today = set true to show events for today
 - current-month = set true to show events for this month